Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Use constructor property promotion.
 * Use other PHP 8 features (e.g. nullsafe operator, non-capturing catches, `::class` on objects).
 * Annotate Doctrine collection so PhpStorm can provide its generics support.
+* Use native PHP attributes for validation constraints, route definitions and setter injections.
 * Fixed display hook processing on edit and delete pages.
 * Fixed regression regarding filtering user fields.
 * Fixed wrong import in `ConnectionsMenuListener`.